Thank you for your interest in visiting the Observatory’s sites

 We are located in three countries: the United Kingdom, Australia, and South Africa:

-- Our global headquarters are located near Manchester in the northwest of England at the Jodrell Bank site, in the shade of the iconic Lovell telescope.
+- Our global headquarters are located near Manchester in the northwest of England at the Jodrell Bank Observatory, in the shade of the iconic Lovell telescope.

-- In Australia, our Science Operations Centre (SOC) is in Perth and the Engineering Operations Centre (EOC) in Geraldton, with the SKA-Low telescope at the Murchison Radio Observatory (MRO).
+- In Australia, our Science Operations Centre (SOC) is in Perth and the Engineering Operations Centre (EOC) in Geraldton, with the SKA-Low telescope at Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.

 - In South Africa, the SOC is in Cape Town and the EOC in Klerefontein in the Northern Cape region, with the SKA-Mid telescope in a remote location tens of kilometres away.

 Unfortunately, our sites are not accessible without a prior appointment.
-If you are a member of the media, fill in this form to get the ball rolling.
-Occasionally, our partner organisations arrange public visits.
-Details are below.
+If you are a legitimate media member, fill in this form to get the ball rolling.
+Occasionally, our partner organisations arrange public visits – find details below.

 Public visits are not accommodated at the SKAO headquarters.
 However, if you would like to learn more about the history of radio astronomy and where the SKAO fits into this story, plan a trip to our neighbour, the excellent Jodrell Bank Centre for Engagement.